-Seattle Housing Authority strives to support participants in multiple ways as they transition to selfsufficiency.
+SHA strives to support participants in multiple ways as they transition to self-sufficiency.
 For different households, self-sufficiency may have different meanings.
-For the purpose of reporting within this report, Seattle Housing Authority has provided two metrics: households whose primary source of income is wages and households who transition to unsubsidized housing.
+For the purpose of reporting within this report, SHA has provided two metrics: households whose primary source of income is wages and households who transition to unsubsidized housing.
+The following table shows results on these self-sufficiency metrics related to SHA's MTW activities.

-Number of Households Transitioned to Self-Sufficiency by Fiscal Year End MTW Activity #5: Local Leases 542 Households whose primary source of income was wages MTW Activity #8: Special Purpose Housing Use 40 Households who transitioned to unsubsidized housing MTW Activity #10: Local Rent Policy 1,382 Households whose primary source of income was wages MTW Activity #13: Homeownership and Graduation from Subsidy 69 Households who transitioned to unsubsidized housing Households Duplicated Across Activities/Definitions 528 Annual Total Number of Households Transitioned to Self-Sufficiency 1,505
+Number of Households Transitioned to Self-Sufficiency by Fiscal Ye ear End MTW Activity #2: Family Self-Sufficiency Program 245 Households whose primary source of income was wages MTW Activity #5: Local Leases 388 Households whose primary source of income was wages MTW Activity #8: Special Purpose Housing Use 10 Households who transitioned to unsubsidized housing MTW Activity #10: Local Rent Policy 1,161 Households whose primary source of income was wages MTW Activity #13: Homeownership and Graduation from Subsidy 50 Households who transitioned to unsubsidized housing Households Duplicated Across Activities/Definitions 584 Annual Total Number of Households Transitioned to Self-Sufficiency 1,270